purveeagrawal7/NodeJS/README.md

 # NodeJS
-Creating a script that will take a JSON object and import the JSON path for the corresponding values
+Creating a script that will take a JSON object and import the JSON path and the corresponding values in a CSV file

 let the object is as below: